The big picture around data center environmental impacts

 • Other ecosystem impacts (noise, eutrophication, acidification etc.)

 For each one of these, lifecycle analysis is the detailed bottom-up approach that conceptually provides a comprehensive inventory of direct and indirect environmental impacts.
-In most current studies concerning data centers the focus is on what have been suggested as the most critical aspects, namely the carbon and water footprints.
+In most current studies concerning data centers the focus is on what are been considered the most consequential impacts, namely carbon and water footprints.
+Of the two, while GHG emissions is the environmental impact currently most discussed, see 1 for an early discussion of the electricity usage and GHG emissions, Water Use is coming increasingly in focus.8

-The challenge is that individual data centers don’t automatically report environmental impacts (though it is not technically inconceivable that they would!).
-It is corporate entities who collect low level data and (optionally) report certain summaries.
-This brings in the complexity of commercial and regulatory systems, which determines who reports relevant metrics and how transparent and fit-for-purpose those are.
+The transparency challenge is that individual data centers don’t automatically report environmental impacts (though it is not technically inconceivable that they would!).
+It is corporate entities who collect low level data and, optionally, report certain summaries.
+This brings in the complexity of commercial and regulatory systems, which determines who reports relevant metrics, and how transparent and fit-for-purpose those might be.

 Foremost is the issue of data availability, which hinges on the ability and willingness of data center operators to disclose relevant data points15.
-In any case, it is a fact that current reporting does not correspond 1:1 to any discrete data center.
-Reported enterprise (and hyperscale) data centers impacts may be just one part of the overall inventory of an entity.
+In any case, it is a fact that current reporting does not correspond 1:1 to any discrete data center facility.
+Reported enterprise (and hyperscale) data centers impacts are just one part of the overall inventory of an entity.
 Corporate reports will not in general split out individual data center impacts.
 Co-location centers may have multiple tenants renting fractions of the data center to diverse clientele.
 Reporting by the operator will in general not attribute impact to clients.

 In principle both direct and indirect impacts are relevant.
 Direct impacts are associated with the operation of the data center (under the control of the owner of IT/non-IT equipment).
 Indirect impacts are associated with the construction of data centers, the impact from the production of energy used by the data center but which has been produced elsewhere, and the impacts from the downstream chain leading to the end-users of digital services.